viam-modules/viam-camera-oak/README.md

 Enter a name for your camera and click **Create**.

 To configure the vision service, click on the **Services** subtab and click **Create service**.
-Select the `vision` type, then select the `yolo-detection-network` model.
 Enter a name for your vision service and click **Create**.

 On the new resource config panel, modify the attributes JSON in the **Attributes** box.
 If you are confused which attributes to supply, consult the per-model configuration attributes guides below.